-It is so motivating and a big reason on why I am a huge fan of using exercise to overcome injuries.
+I got this email from Mike.
+It is amazing.
+It is motivating and a big reason I am a massive fan of using exercise to overcome injuries.

 Have a read:

-Thanks Rick for your loyal online support.
+Thanks, Rick, for your loyal online support.

-Our car was destroyed instantly and my wife & I are grateful to be alive.
+My wife & I were run Over by a Truck in 2002 While Waiting to Turn Left at an Intersection.
+Our car was destroyed instantly, and my wife & I are grateful to be alive.
 Unfortunately, both my wife and I acquired mild traumatic brain injuries.

 In May of 2008, I was introduced to a high-intensity workout called CrossFit.

-During the first 2-3 months I would black out about 4-5 times per class.
+During the first 2-3 months, I would black out about 4-5 times per class.

-The only reason I kept going was that about 2 hours after each class I felt as though I could think a little bit clearer.
+The only reason I kept going was that about 2 hours after each class, I felt as though I could think a little bit clearer.

 This gave me hope!